 Looking at the success of Silicon Valley, other regions soon started to questioning whether the Silicon Valley model was replicable in their places.

-Unfortunately, it is extremely unlikely to replicate Silicon Valley model elsewhere, due to the inherent nature of any ecosystem.
+Unfortunately, it is extremely unlikely to replicate Silicon Valley model elsewhere, since ecosystems emerge from the results of the interactions between thousands of different actors, each acting in way that might benefit or destroy the emerging ecosystem.

 Entrepreneurial Ecosystems in fact are best described by rules that govern Complex Adaptive Systems.